Warped/Composite Phenomenology Simplified: Viable Parameter Space

-Having issued this warning, we now take our model literally in computing precision electroweak effects.
 Let us make the simplifying hypothesis of universal masses $M_*$, $m_*$ and composite couplings $g_*$.
 Equations (\ref{S par}), (\ref{T par loop}) and (\ref{Zbb}) then express the three precision observables $S$, $T$ and $\delta g_{Lb}$ as functions of $m_*$, $M_*$, $Y_{*U33}$, $Y_{*D33}$, and $g_{*}$. \footnote{We use the formula of the top Yukawa coupling, Eq.~(\ref{top}), to express $\sin\varphi_{t_L}$ in terms of $Y_{*U33}$, and hence $m^Q_{33}$ in terms of $m^Q_{*33}$ and $Y_{*U33}$.} For definiteness, we set $g_* = 3$ and vary the remaining parameters.
 The body of precision data (see for example~\cite{LEPEWWG,Barbieri:2004qk}) can then be used to constrain the plane $(m_*,M_*)$ for fixed $Y_{*U33}$ and $Y_{*D33}$, provided the Higgs mass $m_h$ is also specified.
 The results are shown in Fig.~\ref{EWcp}, where we used $m_h = 250$ GeV. \footnote{In detail, we perform a $\chi^2$ test using the fit to $S$, $T$ and $\delta g_{Lb}$ of Ref.~\cite{Agashe:2006c} with $m_h = 250$ GeV, and impose a $99\%$ CL bound.}

 One can see that there is a sizable portion of parameter space that is not ruled out and that should be accessible at the LHC, as we will discuss more in detail in the next section.
-The constraint is stronger on $M_*$, mainly due to the $S$ parameter and $Zb\bar b$, while the fermion mass $m_*$ can be lighter.
+The constraint is stronger on $M_*$, mainly due to the $S$ parameter, while the fermion mass $m_*$ can be lighter.
 Lighter masses for the fermionic resonances are also preferred to keep the residual fine tuning in the Higgs mass small.
 The estimate of Eq.~(\ref{ft}), together with Eq.~(\ref{dmH}), shows that the level of cancellation in the one-loop correction to the Higgs mass squared, required to obtain $m_h = 250$ GeV, is not worse than $\sim 10\%$ for $m_*$ up to 3~TeV.
 This means that the viable region of Fig.~\ref{EWcp} is also a natural place for the parameters of our model.
-If we use some leniency in interpreting the electroweak constraints on our model in order to guide searches for the new physics, for the reasons discussed above, we perhaps should conclude from this exercise simply that the new resonance masses are likely to be above a TeV (with very mild Higgs fine-tuning).